The Environment Has Fallen Victim to PPE Pollution

 - Rochelle Byrne, Founder & Executive Director, A Greener Future

 Currently, there have been over 97,000 pieces of litter, and 375 pieces of PPE (including masks, gloves, sanitizer wipes, etc.) picked up by volunteers.
-At Kingston's Confederation Park alone, one volunteer found a whopping 68 masks total.
-This is over a 350% increase of PPE litter from what the Love Your Lake project recorded in 2020.
+At Kingston's Confederation Park alone, one volunteer found a whopping 68 masks in total.
+This is over a 350% increase in PPE litter from what the Love Your Lake project recorded in 2020.

 “My fiancé and I were surprised to see just how many masks had made their way to the shoreline and parks.
 We have been noticing more cigarette butts these days during our walks but the amount of masks trumped those that day.
 It felt like there was group event or stage nearby with the amount of masks we found.”